eegsynth/eegsynth/README.md

 [3] http://stackoverflow.com/questions/1865069/how-to-compile-a-64-bit-application-using-visual-c-2010-express

 ## Platform specific notes for Mac OS X
+Development is done on a MacBook Pro with OS X 10.9.5 and MATLAB 2012b.

 Compilation of the mex files requires that portmidi is present.
 This can be downloaded from http://portmedia.sourceforge.net/portmidi.
 Compilation of portmidi requires cmake.
 It is also possible to install a compiled version of portmidi using MacPorts ("sudo port